-- 96. The project supports construction of facilities for water harvesting and storage and low-cost micro-irrigation schemes in addition to promoting simple climate smart technologies for crop and livestock production.
+96.95.
+The project supports construction of facilities for water harvesting and storage and low-cost micro-irrigation schemes in addition to promoting simple climate smart technologies for crop and livestock production.
 These are technologies that do not lead to land expansion hence may not encroach on the natural capital by increasing production per unit area.
 Under this project, fragile ecosystem restoration activities for wetlands, riverbanks and reforestation of degraded forest landscape areas will be supported.
 Furthermore, key nature-based enterprises of bee keeping and coffee agroforestry will be promoted.
 Such interventions aimed at managing land in a better way using improved crop husbandry practices, climate smart agricultural practices such as (mulching, minimum tillage etc.), micro-irrigation will also be promoted.
-Such water, and land management measures proposed under this project will provide environmental benefits in terms of enhancing the ecosystem goods and services on which vulnerable community members and nature thrive and survive. - 97.
-This implies that project beneficiaries will have adequate quantity and quality water for domestic use, floods control is improved, soil erosion control especially in sloping areas is reduced as replenishment of ground and surface water sources is achieved.
+Such water, and land management measures proposed under this project will provide environmental benefits in terms of enhancing the ecosystem goods and services on which vulnerable community members and nature thrive and survive.

+97.96.
+This implies that project beneficiaries will support provision of have adequate quantity and quality water for domestic useproduction, floods control is will be improved, soil erosion control (especially oin steep slopes) in a areas is will be reduced through climate - smart agriculture practices as replenishment of ground and surface water sources is achieved thereby enhancing the resilience of target drought prone ecosystems.

 In posterity, community members are able to realise benefits in form of improved land productivity for crop and livestock production leading to higher income and improved food security.
 Therefore, such interventions will not only ensure water and food secure communities but will also increase the resilience of the ecosystems, support biodiversity and human populations against floods, erosion and pollution as well as contamination of water and soil resources in the Katonga catchment.
 The key assumption is that during implementation of proposed interventions community members and mainly the vulnerable groups will derive other associated social-economic and environmental co-benefits accruing to them as presented below.